20 Best Things to Do in Nerja (A Local’s Guide)

 If youโre flying to Malaga, there is an ALSA bus from Malaga Airport to Nerja.
 However, it isn’t very regular.

-Therefore, another option is to take tren de cercanรญas (underground train service) to Marรญa Zambrano and then go to the coach station next to it.
+Therefore, another option is to take the tren de cercanรญas (underground train service) to Marรญa Zambrano and then go to the coach station next to it.
 From the coach station, you can get a direct bus to Nerja.

 By taxi